 General Information

-If you want to know more about depositing your research data in the Humanities Lab Archive, please contact the archive manager.
+If you want to know more about depositing your research data in the LU Humanities Lab Archive, please contact the archive manager.
 You can also find answers to some of the more common questions below.

-We are currently in the process of migrating to a new archiving solution.
-All permanent URLs are preserved (i.e. those starting with 'hdl.handle.net' e.g. https://hdl.handle.net/10050/00-0000-0000-0003-66A4-2).
+We have recently migrated to a new archiving solution.
+All permanent URLs are preserved (i.e. those starting with 'hdl.handle.net' e.g. hdl.handle.net/10050/00-0000-0000-0003-66A4-2).

 What kind of data can I store?